masonelmore/esi/docs/BookmarksApi.md

 > []GetCorporationsCorporationIdBookmarksFolders200Ok GetCorporationsCorporationIdBookmarksFolders(ctx, corporationId, optional)
 List corporation bookmark folders

-A list of your corporation's bookmark folders  --- Alternate route: `/dev/corporations/{corporation_id}/bookmarks/folders/`  Alternate route: `/legacy/corporations/{corporation_id}/bookmarks/folders/`  Alternate route: `/v1/corporations/{corporation_id}/bookmarks/folders/`  --- This route is cached for up to 3600 seconds
+A list of your corporation's bookmark folders  ---  This route is cached for up to 3600 seconds

 ### Required Parameters